Welding Helmet Fogging up? 10 Ways to Prevent It

-- Cut the film to fit the dimensions of the cover lens.
+- Cut the film to fit the lens dimensions.

-- Clean both sides of the cover lens with an alcohol-based cleaner to remove any dirt, even your fingerprints.
-Wearing single-use gloves helps to prevent fingerprints.
+- Clean both sides of the lens with an alcohol-based cleaner to remove all dirt, even your fingerprints.
+Wearing single-use elastic gloves helps to prevent fingerprints.

-- When the cover lens is completely dry, you apply the film to the external side.
+- When the cover lens is completely dry, you apply the film.

-There are many anti-fog products such as sprays, gels, and wipes to use with your welding helmet.
+There are many antifog products such as sprays, gels, and wipes to use.
 Most of these products have average results and are temporary solutions.
 You might even need to reapply the product more than once.

-When you buy such products, you must be certain they are anti-fog, not anti-rain or anti-water.
-It is not the same.
+When you buy such products, you must be certain they are antifog.
+Products that repel rain or water aren’t the same.

 You can find such products online or at local stores that sell equipment for:

 Each product has its own instructions to achieve the best results.
 You remove the cover lens first and apply the product to the external side only.